nwg/racket-wiki/Intro-Projects.md

 The best place to ask for help with any of these is on the [users mailing list](http://racket-lang.org/community.html).

+Remember the [Racket Documentation](https://docs.racket-lang.org/index.html) is your friend for solving problems, [DrRacket is a powerful IDE](http://docs.racket-lang.org/drracket/interface-essentials.html) that can help write and debug your code (and [macros](http://docs.racket-lang.org/macro-debugger/index.html#%28part._.Using_the_.Macro_.Stepper%29)), and don't forget to check the [Racket Package Repository](https://pkgs.racket-lang.org/) for packages that can help you complete your project.

 Don't forget to take a peek at [[Recreational Programming]] for more ideas.

 # Small Projects